How Do I Trust God with My Kids?

 - When your anxious thoughts turn to your children and your fears and sorrows over them, pray out loud, “Jesus, I have no power, but You do.
 I commit this child to You.
 When I think of Your love for people when you lived here, I am comforted that You will love my child that way.
 Keep my child in Your love.
 I don’t trust my child, but I will trust You.”
 And then move forward having committed them to the only One Who can save to the uttermost.

-This is one of the 120 lessons in the Flying Free Education and Support group curriculum.
+This is one of the 120 lessons in the Flying Free Sisterhood program’s curriculum.
 If you are interested in learning and growing through lessons like this, hop over HERE for more information.

 Heavenly Identity from The Branch Corvallis on Vimeo.